 The AtomSphere API provides programmatic access to functionality that is normally accessed through the AtomSphere application.
 The API is built around an object/verb hierarchy.
 This hierarchy parallels the basic object-oriented programming paradigm as well as the web service implementation behind REST.
 Within the AtomSphere API:

-Objects represent structures and relationships within AtomSphere, such as Account, Atom Startup Properties, Environment, and Process Atom Attachment.
+Objects represent structures and relationships within AtomSphere, such as Account, Account User Role, Atom Startup Properties, and Environment.

 All AtomSphere API calls are authenticated by AtomSphere user name and account ID.
 The account ID is used as the general context for any API call.
 For example, if you make an API call to execute a QUERY of the Account Groups object with no query filters applied, all of the account groups owned by the authenticated account are returned.

-The AtomSphere API has been developed with both a SOAP and a RESTish implementation.
+The AtomSphere API has been developed with both a RESTish and a SOAP implementation.

 The AtomSphere Partner API, which supports additional partner-specific operations.